-Sacred Heart Church began in a small store front in Palm Desert on November 1, 1956, with Fr.
+Sacred Heart Church began in a small store front in Palm Desert on November 1, 1956 with Fr.
 Edwards as pastor.
-Bing Crosby, who at the time was Honorary Mayor of Palm Desert, hosted a fundraiser in April, 1958, to benefit the construction of a permanent church.
+Bing Crosby, who at the time was Honorary Mayor of Palm Desert, hosted a fundraiser in April 1958 to benefit the construction of a permanent church.
 Performers and attendees at the event included Buddy Cole, Rosemary Clooney, Mr. and Mrs. Arthur Commare, Mr. and Mrs. Arthur Manzo, Mrs. Major Slater, Mrs. Mon Walgren, Mrs. Olga Sutherland, Robert Coates, John Moran, Joe Biccino, Daniel Ryan, and A.C.
 Pelletier.
 On December 21, 1958, the Church's permanent location was formally dedicated.
-Since the dedication, the Church has grown enormously in size and scope.
+Since these times, the Church has grown enormously in size and scope.

 In its early years, Sacred Heart was a popular church among the celebrity and wealthy visitors to the Palm Springs area.
-Most notably, John F. Kennedy attended Mass at the Church whenever he was visiting the desert.
-To this day the church has a dedicated pew where Kennedy used to sit while attending Mass.
+Most notably, President John F. Kennedy attended Mass at the Church whenever he visited the desert.
+Today, you can see a dedicated pew where President Kennedy used to sit when he attended Mass.
 Others, such as Bing Crosby, were regular attendees.
-The Desert was a popular vacation place for people from Los Angeles County, and Sacred Heart was a popular church for vacationers.
+The Desert continues to be a popular vacation place for people from Los Angeles County and the world.

-In the 1980s and 1990s, the desert continued to expand by attracting year-round families, weekend visitors from Los Angeles and Orange Counties, and-- most significantly-- a deluge of "snowbirds" from the north, Midwest, and eastern states every winter.
+In the 1980s and 1990s, the desert continued to attract year-round families, weekend visitors from Los Angeles and Orange Counties, and-- most significantly-- a deluge of "snowbirds" from the north, Midwest, and eastern states every winter.
 Sacred Heart grew and evolved to serve these parishioners and visitors.

 The Pastor of Sacred Heart during this time (1982 - 2001) was Fr.
 Anthony Timlin.
 Father Timlin accommodated the increase in parishioners at the Church by expanding the original Church.
 A new office building was added on the property, as a larger staff was needed to facilitate the numerous ministries, programs, and religious education classes offered.

 Fr.
 Timlin also built a kindergarten and elementary school on the church property in 1984.
-The school continued to expand by adding a new class each year.
-Today, the school serves over 620 children from pre-school through eighth grade, offering a science lab, technology lab, library, and large gymnasium.
+The school continued to add a new class each year.
+Today, the school serves over 620 children from preschool through eighth grade, offering a science lab, technology lab, library, and large gymnasium.
 In 2006, Sacred Heart School was one of 250 schools in the nation to be named by the U.S. Department of Education as a No Child Left Behind-Blue Ribbon School.

-Fr.
-Howard, the current pastor, has continued the growth of the church, its outreach, and the school.
-During his tenure as pastor, six new buildings have been constructed, together with two large parking lots.
-The school's square footage has more than doubled, an adoration chapel has been constructed, and the configuration of the church offices is significantly changed to accommodate an every-growing parish which, in season, serves more than 9,000 people attending weekend Masses.
+From 2001 to 2021, Pastor Monsignor Howard Lincoln continued the growth of the church, its outreach, and the school.
+During his tenure, six new buildings were constructed along with two large parking lots.
+The school's square footage more than doubled, an adoration chapel was constructed, and the configuration of the church offices was significantly changed to accommodate an ever-growing parish.

 Rev. A.G.
 Edwards 1956 - 1967